Displaying content in Next.js

 );

-6Display individual posts
+}6Display individual posts

 Create a new route for individual post pages.

-in the URL is used as a parameter in the GROQ query used by Sanity Client.
+The dynamic value of a slug when visiting /[slug] in the URL is used as a parameter in the GROQ query used by Sanity Client.

-block content.
+Notice that we’re using Tailwind CSS Typography’s prose class name to style the post’s body block content.
 Install it in your project following their documentation.

 import { PortableText, type SanityDocument } from "next-sanity";

-import type { SanityImageSource } from "@sanity/image-url/lib/types/types";
+import { createImageUrlBuilder, type SanityImageSource } from "@sanity/image-url";

 import { client } from "@/sanity/client";